About the Thesis Fair

 €1500 (large companies)

-Registration is open with projects due on Friday, 23 August 2024.
+Registration is open, with projects due on Friday, 29 August 2025.

-You will need to respond to our request with the number of attending representatives by NO LATER THAN Monday, 30 September.
+You will need to respond to our request with the number of attending representatives NO LATER THAN Wednesday, 1 October.

 If you join us for the full day, a single registration fee covers your participation.
 However, if you prefer to attend only the morning session with our AI students or solely the afternoon session with other GSI students, please note that the fee remains unchanged.